altocodenl/tagaway/qascript.md

 				- On sidebar left, the 'eye' icon must be visible next to the selected CITY geo tag.
 				- On sidebar left, regular tags with positive intersections should be available.
 			- Click on icon with 'x' on 'year' semi tag below the title.
-			- Gallery should thumbnails correspondy to COUNTRY + CITY.
+			- Gallery should show thumbnails corresponding to COUNTRY ∩ CITY.
 			- Click on icon with 'x' on CITY tag below the title.
-			- Gallery should thumbnails correspondy to COUNTRY tags.
+			- Gallery should show thumbnails corresponding to COUNTRY tags.
 			- Click on icon with 'x' on COUNTRY tag below the title.
 			- Should be back to 'all pictures'.
-			- On sidebar left, select the same COUNTRY + CITY + year tags as before.
+			- On sidebar left, select the same 'COUNTRY ∩ CITY ∩ year' tags as before.
-			- Should be back to 'CITY geo + year' tag view.
+			- Should be back to 'COUNTRY ∩ CITY ∩ year' tag view.
 			- On sidebar left, click on 'all pictures'.
 			- Should be back to 'all pictures'.
-			- On sidebar left, select the same COUNTRY + CITY + year tags as before.
+			- On sidebar left, select the same 'COUNTRY ∩ CITY ∩ year' tags as before.
-			- Should be back to 'CITY geo + year' tag view.
+			- Should be back to 'COUNTRY ∩ CITY ∩ year' tag view.
 			- On sidebar left, click on the year geo tag
-			- Should be back to 'COUNTRY + CITY' view.
+			- Should be back to 'COUNTRY ∩ CITY' view.
 			- On sidebar left, click on the same CITY geo tag
 			- Should be back to 'COUNTRY' view.
 			- On sidebar left, click on the same COUNTRY geo tag